genomic-medicine-sweden/metaval/docs/usage/tutorials.md

 ```

-Reads could be raw FASTQ files, filtered FASTQ files, or FASTQ files with host genes removed.
-In this example, FASTQ files with host genes removed were used.
+Reads could be raw FASTQ files, filtered FASTQ files, or FASTQ files with host genomes removed.
+In this example, FASTQ files with host genomes removed were used.

 ```bash
 # reads: